inet-framework/inet-tutorials/wireless/doc/step7.rst

 In the following chart, the UDPData packet sequence numbers that are received by host B's UDPApp, are plotted against time.
-This chart contains the statistics of the previous step (ACK off, blue) and of the current step (ACK on, red).
+This chart contains the statistics of the previous step (ACK off, blue) and the current step (ACK on, red).

 .. figure:: wireless-step7-seqno.png